uwmadisoncals/cals-main-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.8.1 - 2017-11-28 =
+* Added poll and discounts
+* Fixed editor sidebar missing if plugins enqueue the mediaelement script on WP 4.9

 = 2.8 - 2017-11-20 =
 * Added support for ReCaptcha to protect subscription forms from automated abuse